emmt/YGit/README.md

 the repository directory.
 The resources associated with the Git repository object are automatically released when the object is no longer in use.

-A repository object can be used to lookup a blob:
+A repository object can be used to lookup a blob (the file analog for Git):

 ``` c
 blob = git_blob_lookup(repos, id);